+Dear Editorial Board,

+We thank the editor and reviewers for their very helpful comments.
+We have attempted to address each of the concerns raised, either clarifying or revising as appropriate.
+We believe that the manuscript has improved significantly as a result.
+Below we respond to each point, indicating changes made to the manuscript where applicable.

+If you have any questions or require any additional clarifications, please do not hesitate to contact us.

+Sincerely,

+Justine T. Kao

+Editor’s comments:

 (1) Clarify the situation with respect to the case of 50 vs 51, or 100 vs 101, in Fig 1, where the exceedingly small experimental difference that is reported here seemed very surprising to both reviewers, and to me, and would seem prima facie to disconfirm the model to some extent.